11318Chaitanya/cpu-scheduler/README.md

    - Comparison of average waiting time and average turnaround time
    - Optimal scheduling algorithm based on the given inputs
    - Statistical data such as standard deviation and averages of burst and arrival times.

+## The Internal Working of Your Project

+### Explanation of C++ Scheduling Algorithms

+#### FCFS (First-Come, First-Served)

+- Processes are executed in the order they arrive.
+- Simple and easy to implement, but can suffer from the "convoy effect" where short processes wait for long processes to complete.

+#### SJF (Shortest Job First)

+- Processes with the shortest burst time are executed first.
+- Optimal for minimizing waiting time but requires precise knowledge of burst times, which isn't always possible.

+#### RR (Round Robin)

+- Each process is assigned a fixed time quantum.
+- Processes are executed in a cyclic order.
+- Provides fair time-sharing but can suffer from high context-switching overhead if the time quantum is too small.

+#### SRTF (Shortest Remaining Time First)

+- Preemptive version of SJF where the process with the shortest remaining burst time is executed next.
+- Minimizes waiting time for shorter processes arriving later.

+### Selection Algorithm

+- **FCFS (First-Come, First-Served)**:
+  - If the standard deviation of arrival times is greater than 50% of the average burst time, FCFS is recommended as it benefits processes arriving early.

+- **SJF (Shortest Job First)**:
+  - If the standard deviation of burst times is less than 50% of the average burst time, SJF minimizes waiting time by executing shorter jobs first.

+- **RR (Round Robin)**:
+  - If the standard deviation of burst times is between 50% and 100% of the average burst time, RR ensures fair time distribution.
+The time quantum is set to 80% of the average burst time.

+- **SRTF (Shortest Remaining Time First)**:
+  - If none of the above conditions are met, SRTF benefits from preemptive scheduling to minimize waiting time by executing shorter processes arriving later.

 ### How Flask Interacts with the C++ File